Break-Fix vs. Managed Services: The Major Difference

 The Difference Between Managed Services vs. Break-Fix

 Let’s compare managed services vs break fix.
 Imagine you own a home and wait for shingles to start missing, or a hole to appear in your roof before you take action.
-You waited until something happened as a sign to replace, and now you may also have water damage resulting in a rush job to get things replaced.
+You wait until something happens as a sign to replace, and now you may have water damage too.

 Now consider a second scenario where a team inspects your roof and home in its entirety on a recurring basis.
 Proactive notation of wear and tear, and other potential hazards help to appropriately budget within a timeline for replacement.